wearetriple/web-defaults/performance.md

 - When fetching large amounts of data, try to implement pagination to limit the data that is processed at once.

 ## Animations
-- 60 fps.
-Make sure your animations run at 60fps.
+- Try to get the max frame rate when creating animations.
+60fps should be the bottomline.
+Some screens have higher framerate, try to get the max out of it.
 - CSS > Javascript.
 When using animations it is adviced to use css animations over js animations.
 The performance for css animation is better in most cases.

 ## React specific

 - useMemo.
-A React Hook that lets you cache the result of a calculation between re-renders.
+A React Hook that lets you cache the result of a <b>expensive</b> calculation between re-renders.
 - DevTools Profiler.
 This is a great tool to find out why re-renders are happening and for finding bottlenecks.

 ## Svelte specific